sergiibielskyi/parking/module1.md

-<b>Deploy and configure</b>
+<H1>Deploy and configure</H1>

-  Setup and configure Digital Twin service in Azure
+  1. Setup and configure Digital Twin service in Azure

-  Grant permissions to your application
+  2. Grant permissions to your application

-  Modify a Digital Twins application
+  3. Modify a Digital Twins application

-  Execute provision your parking places
+  4. Execute provision your parking places

+<H2>Setup and configure Digital Twin service in Azure</H2>